-I have shared about my journey in hopes that the information helps someone on theirs.
+I have shared about my journey and what works for me in hopes that the information helps someone on theirs.
 I am in a much better position than I was for the entirety of my early and mid-twenties.
 I didn’t manage to get on the path to better wellness until I was 25 and even then it was a slow process, I am still working on it.

 Without rhetoric, without frills, I thought I’d share what has worked for me:

 - Reduced work hours – my body simply couldn’t maintain full time work, plus the one hour travel each way, and cope with the pain and fatigue levels.

 - Supplementation – I just don’t absorb some vitamins and minerals.
 I eat plenty of meat and leafy greens and still my iron levels hover, unassisted at the lowest of the very large “healthy” range.
 Finding out that they should be much higher and working toward that made a huge difference.
 A potent multivitamin also seems to make a difference for me, so there must be other vitamins for which absorption is an issue.

 - Physiotherapy – this is my body’s necessary physical support.
 Through much trial and error, I have found that my over-reactive muscles needed less activity and a specific treatment plan.
 This includes neck tractions, acupuncture needles inserted into key points (neck, shoulders, upper back, lower back, glutes).
 If I ever try a massage instead of physio, my neck pays for it dearly – nothing else activates, releases and keeps it released for two or three weeks.
 And my neck can cause headaches, dizziness and nausea when bad.